 STEP 2: Sometimes instructions differ with manufacturers.
 You may have instructions to dry your mats on low heating and to remove them once they are damp and then air-dry them.
 This is to avoid the peeling at the back of the mat (esp. if it’s plastic-backed).

-STEP 3: Some types of mats you will be asked to lay them flat to dry or to hang them utilizing stainless-steel hooks or loops.
+STEP 3: Some types of mats you will be asked to lay flat to dry or to hang them utilizing stainless-steel hooks or loops.

 STEP 4: In any case, you need to avoid using cloth pins.
 They can leave imprint marks on the foams.